-A review of current environmental information reveals that the assessment against the clearing principles has not changed significantly from the Clearing Permit Decision Report CPS 8358/1.
+A review of current environmental information (Appendix A) reveals that the assessment against the clearing principles has not changed from the Clearing Permit Decision Report CPS 8358/2.

-The environmental values of the application area are well understood, and are described in the previous version of the decision report, based on biological studies undertaken by Onshore Environmental (2013) and Ecoscape (2009).
-The previous assessment of the clearing did not identify any significant environmental impacts from the clearing of 1.4 hectares.
-The proposed clearing will be focused around the existing areas of disturbance.
+The environmental values of the application area are well understood and are described in the previous version of the decision report.
+The previous assessment of the clearing did not identify any significant environmental impacts from the clearing of 5.24 hectares.

-No Threatened flora, Threatened Ecological Communities or Priority Ecological Communities have been recorded within or in close proximity to the application area (GIS Database), and none were found during the flora and vegetation survey (Onshore Environmental, 2022).
-Three Priority flora taxa were recorded within the broader survey area, however none were found within the amendment area (Onshore Environmental, 2022a).
+No Threatened flora, Threatened Ecological Communities or Priority Ecological Communities have been recorded within or in close proximity to the application area (GIS Database), and none were found during the flora and vegetation survey (Onshore Environmental, 2022a).
+Eight Priority flora taxa and one Threatened flora taxa have been recorded within five kilometres of the application area, however none were found within the area proposed to be cleared (Onshore Environmental, 2022a; GIS Database).

-One fauna habitat was identified within the amendment area: Acacia Shrubland (MBS Environmental, 2022; Onshore Environmental, 2022b).
-This habitat provides microhabitats in the form of small logs and other debris, soft sand for burrowing species, a dense lower storey, and thick leaf litter and ground cover.
-The habitat within the study area has been subjected to multiple disturbances and was generally degraded.
-Large portions of this habitat had previously been cleared for pasture with areas supporting regrowth vegetation.
-The habitat is generally of low value and is unlikely to support conservation significant fauna species (Onshore, 2022b).
+Two fauna habitats were identified within the application area: Acacia Shrubland and Melaleuca shrubland (MBS Environmental, 2022; Onshore Environmental, 2022b).
+These habitats provides microhabitats in the form of small logs and other debris, soft sand for burrowing species, a dense lower storey, and thick leaf litter and ground cover (Onshore Environmental, 2022b).
+The habitat within the application area has been subjected to multiple disturbances and was generally degraded.
+Large portions of these habitats have previously been cleared for pasture with areas supporting regrowth vegetation.
+These habitats are generally of low value and is unlikely to support conservation significant fauna species (Onshore Environmental, 2022b).

-The Project area is located in the coastal sub-catchment of the Greenough River basin.
+The application area is located in the coastal sub-catchment of the Greenough River basin (MBS Environmental, 2022).
 It lies within the Northampton Coast surface water management area.
-The catchment is characterised by numerous small catchments that drain internally to local depressions with no clearly defined drainage lines or connection to other catchments.
-There are no surface drainage features within or adjacent to the amendment area (GIS Database).
+The catchment is characterised by numerous small catchments that drain internally to local depressions with no clearly defined drainage lines or connection to other catchments (MBS Environmental, 2022).
+There are no surface drainage features within or adjacent to the application area (GIS Database).
 The low relief and sandy costal soils do not facilitate surface water flows (MBS Environmental, 2022).

-The groundwater levels within the amendment area vary from about 0 metres to 15 metres Australian Height Datum (mAHD) (MBS Environmental, 2022).
+The groundwater levels within the application area vary from about 0 metres to 15 metres Australian Height Datum (mAHD) (MBS Environmental, 2022).
 Groundwater flow is in a west to south-westerly direction towards the coast.
-Groundwater in the amendment area is fresh to brackish and used by local landholders for pastoral and agricultural activities (MBS Environmental, 2022).
-There are no watercourses, wetlands or Public Drinking Water Source Areas, within or in close proximity to the amendment area (GIS Database).
+Groundwater in the application area is fresh to brackish and used by local landholders for pastoral and agricultural activities (MBS Environmental, 2022).
+There are no watercourses, wetlands, or Public Drinking Water Source Areas, within or in close proximity to the amendment area (GIS Database).